 Differentiation with Nearpod

 A lot of the curriculum in my technology class is related to digital citizenship.
 My district wants our kids to understand that the Internet can be very helpful, but it’s a place where they have to be thoughtful, careful, and responsible.
 Nearpod’s student-paced option for teaching digital citizenship lessons is amazing, especially because I teach students who have vastly different reading levels and writing skills.
-Initially, with the teacher paced option, it was challenging to keep everyone on the same page.
+Initially, with the live participation option, it was challenging to keep everyone on the same page.
 Now students can complete activities at a pace where they feel comfortable.
 Other students can take extra time and ask clarifying questions, and while the rest of the class can progress without frustration or too much idle time.
 The student-paced option has made this school year so much better because my kids feel more in control of their learning.

 “Nearpod’s student-paced option for teaching digital citizenship lessons is amazing, especially because I teach students who have vastly different reading levels and writing skills.”

 With the Nearpod and Common Sense digital citizenship curriculum, I’ve seen a lot of changes in my students.
 The curriculum itself encourages students to think about their presence on the internet.
 I recently completed the “Trillion Dollar Footprint” lesson with my 8th graders.
 We started the lesson with the prompt “Google your name and see what appears.”
 Some of the students were very upset about what they found publicly available about themselves.
 They asked “Why did my Facebook page pop up?
 Why did my Twitter profile pop up?
 Anyone can see this?!”
 Many were not aware of privacy settings or what data could be accessed by billions of people around the world on the internet.